Uni-Tübingen

 (timeline Prof. without W1/Tenure Track)

 After the proportion of women in professorships at the University of Tübingen remained below 10% for many years, an increased focus on gender equality in academic policy has led to movement in appointment policy.
 Since 2012, the proportion of female professors has been steadily increasing.
-Thanks to considerable efforts, the university has already come very close to the ambitious targets for 2027.
-These are 40% appointments of women to permanent professorships (W3) and 35% female professors (approx. 32% without W1).
+Thanks to considerable efforts (in particular by binding and quality assured procedures for actively recruiting female professors), the university has already come very close to the ambitious targets for 2027.
+The goal of having 35% of women professors (approximately 32% without the W1 position) could be achieved by appointing around 40% women each year.

 Promotion and Controlling of Equal Opportunities in Appointment Procedures

-Below you will find information especially for heads or members of appointment committees and for equal opportunities representatives.
+Below, you can find information for heads or members of appointment committees, and for equal opportunities representatives.

 Basis and Aim